mkdoc/mkql/README.md

 ## Selectors

-Implemented selectors work identically to their CSS counterparts and in some cases extensions have been added specific to markdown tree nodes.
+Implemented selectors work like their CSS counterparts and in some cases extensions have been added specific to markdown tree nodes.

 ### Type Selectors